hwipl/blog/drafts/ntp_with_chrony_and_ansible/README.md

 ---
 # ntp server configuration

-allows:
+chronyd_allows:
   - 10.20.1.0/24
   - 10.20.2.0/24
 ```

 Both files set the configuration of the allowed IP address ranges in Site 1 and
 Site 2 as described in the NTP configuration section above.
 The allowed address
-ranges are configured in the Ansible list variable `allows`.
+ranges are configured in the Ansible list variable `chronyd_allows`.

 ### Deployment